Antibiotics Before Dental Treatment

 The American Heart Association with input from the American Dental Association released guidelines.
 These guidelines were developed by a group appointed by the AHA that included experts in infectious disease and cardiology and members representing the ADA.
 The guidelines were endorsed by the Infectious Diseases Society of America and the Pediatric Infectious Diseases Society.

-Please call prior to your scheduled appointment if you have questions about premedication.
+Please consult your physician about premedication prior to your scheduled appointment and call us if you have questions.